-It may seem that 30 minutes is not a long time to write a thorough and considered essay and you may have the urge to rush into writing straight away.
+It may seem like 30 minutes isn’t a long time to write a thorough and considered essay, so you might feel an urge to rush into writing straight away.
 However, this can lead to an illogical and disorganised essay.

-The 30 minutes provided is sufficient time to complete the sheet of A4 provided, and it is vital to spend five minutes before you begin, planning.
-This should involve the ‘fors and againsts’ you may want to consider, the examples you may want to use to illustrate your points, and the conclusion you will reach.
+It is vital to take some time to plan your essay before you start writing.
+I recommend 5 minutes.
+This should involve planning the ‘for’ and ‘against’ points that you want to include, the examples you could use to illustrate your points, and the conclusion that you will reach.

-It may be tempting to spend a little bit of extra time writing or checking your essay as you practise, in order to perfect it, however this will lead to a false sense of security.
+It can be tempting to spend a little bit of extra time writing or checking your essay during BMAT prep in order to perfect it, but this can lead to a false sense of security.
 You don’t want to find yourself going into the BMAT exam with unrealistic expectations.

-During the exam you will only be given one A4 BMAT response sheet.
-There it can be very helpful to practise writing responses using this sheet, again, for the sake of familiarity.
+During the exam, you will only be given one A4 answer sheet for BMAT Section 3.
+It’s very useful to practise writing your essays using a replica of the answer sheet for the sake of familiarity.

-I always found it very useful to have a structure that could be easily adapted to any question.
-I generally tended to write an introductory sentence or two, followed by two paragraphs considering a point for and against respectively and then reaching a concise and logical conclusion.
+I always found it useful to have an essay structure in mind that I could easily adapt to any question.
+I generally tended to write an introductory sentence or two, followed by two paragraphs considering a point for and against respectively, reaching a concise and logical conclusion at the end.

-It is important to support the points which you raise with examples and evidence.
-This may be scientifically or medically related, or it may not.
-It is important to only use relevant examples and not to try and force medically related topics into your arguments if they are not appropriate.
+It is important to support any points you make with examples and evidence.
+These may be scientific or medical, or they may not.
+Only use relevant examples and don’t try to force Medicine-related examples into your arguments if they are not appropriate.

-Keep your examples concise, to ensure that your essay remains analytical rather than descriptive and make sure they serve to really bring your point home!
-However, if you are able to use medical or scientifically related examples appropriately to illustrate your points, your examiner will be impressed.
+Keep your examples concise, to ensure that your essay remains analytical rather than descriptive – and make sure they serve to really bring your point home!

-It’s vital to spend a couple of minutes at the end checking what you have written, ensuring everything makes sense, is logical and follows an appropriate structure.
-Spelling and grammar also contribute to your BMAT score, so it is particularly important to check for these mistakes and boost your score easily!
+It’s vital to spend a couple of minutes at the end checking what you have written, ensuring that everything makes sense, is logical and follows an appropriate structure.
+You will be marked on your spelling and grammar, so it is particularly important to look out for mistakes if you want to avoid losing easy marks.

 Loading More Content